Toloka/docs/en/template-builder/templates/object-recognition.md

-# Object recognition & detection
+# Object recognition and area selection

 For this type of project, you can use the **Object recognition & detection** preset.

-This preset is intended to outline objects on images for training computer vision to detect them.
+This preset is designed to outline objects on images for training computer vision to detect them.

 Take a look at the example: the labeling interface includes an image with bounding boxes, polygons, or key points.
 Note that validation, keyboard shortcuts, and task layout are already configured in this example.